Integrate a Map Widget

 <script>

-// Initialize LiteAPI SDK with the public key
+// Initialize LiteAPI SDK with your domain

 LiteAPI.init({